-Compare Your Skills & Qualifications to the Job Requirements
+◆ Compare Your Skills & Qualifications to the Job Requirements

 Understanding your skills and qualifications, and how they relate to the needs of the company and the requirements of the job, will help you "sell" yourself, both on paper and in person.

 Review the job posting.
 What knowledge, skills, and abilities does the job require?
 What education/training is required?
 Develop a side-by-side chart to compare what the employer is seeking and what skills and qualifications you can offer.
-This will help you to see your areas of strength as well as areas where you may be lacking.
+See the Example on the next page.